simard-landscape-lab/orinoco/README.md

 + how to obtain the channel network and related products with the software tools here
 + how to compute the normalized entropy rate over the subnetwork related to the Wax Lake Outlet
 + how to recreate our validation using the Global River Widths from Landsat (GRWL) Database
++ Validating widths using GRWL water masks and USGS gauges.

 # Installation